ijazsadiqbasha/Whispr/README.md

   <img src="Whispr/Assets/microphone.png" alt="Whispr Logo" width="200" height="200">
 </p>

 Whispr is a lightweight, user-friendly speech-to-text application that leverages the power of AI to provide accurate transcriptions in real-time.
-Built with C# and Avalonia UI, Whispr offers a seamless cross-platform experience for Windows users.
+Built with C# and Avalonia UI, Whispr offers a seamless experience for Windows users.

 ## Features